ao1220/ao1220.github.io/_research/Brain_Mechanism_in_MCI_Patients_during_Movie-watching_1.md

 Results
 ======
-&nbsp;&nbsp;The results showed that the two groups showed different patterns of connectivity distribution in the two states especially in the low frequency bands, with increased synchronization in the frontal-parietal network of the NC and decreased synchronization between the bilateral temporal lobes as the level of recall elicited by the movie increased.
+&nbsp;&nbsp;&nbsp;&nbsp;The results showed that the two groups showed different patterns of connectivity distribution in the two states especially in the low frequency bands, with increased synchronization in the frontal-parietal network of the NC and decreased synchronization between the bilateral temporal lobes as the level of recall elicited by the movie increased.
 Then MCI did not show the same changes, with little change in the frontal-parietal network and abnormal increase in the inter- and inner- temporal lobe network.
 <br>
 ![Figure 2.
 Connection strength matrix](/images/single.jpg)
 <div style="text-align: center;">